 1. The way forward

 Make some enquiries about the types of dispute resolution processes available that is relevant to your dispute.
 This may include engaging a lawyer, seeking information from Government agencies or community legal centres that can advise you on your legal position.
-You may be advised to consider resolving your dispute with legal action.
-Tribunals and courts are often choked which causes delay in being heard and it can be costly in ongoing legal fees while the dispute continues.
-There is another way forward, which is easy to access, less adversarial and you can engage in with or without a legal representative.
+Tribunals and courts receive many applications daily which causes delay in being heard and it can be costly in ongoing legal fees while parties become entrenched in the system.
+There is another way forward, which is easy to access, less costly, has less uncertainty about the future and you can usually reach a mutual agreement within days of commencing.
 At Mediator Hub we provide a fixed fee mediation service designed to help you engage meaningfully with each other to empower you to find a way forward to settle.

 2. Stop the blame game and focus on the problem

 Identify the issues that you are hoping to settle and briefly outline your concerns in a factual manner.
-It is important to remain objective and keep your outline brief.
+It is important to remain objective and to focus on the problem and not the person/s.
 Many mediations de-rail because the focus switches from problem solving to blaming which can be counter-productive.
-A skilled mediator will recognise when parties need to re-focus on the issues.
+At Mediator Hub our practitioners help you to identify an agenda of issues for discussions.
+Your mediator will encourage you to explore and consider options to solve the problem, focus on what matters (if it’s a family matter, it’s the children) and help you to narrow your options down to a pragmatic way forward.

 3. Mind your language